Dorothy Kamenshek

 Dorothy Kamenshek (December 21, 1925 – May 17, 2010), nicknamed "Dottie" and "Kammie", was an American All-American Girls Professional Baseball League player.
 She batted and threw left-handed.

+One of the best fielders in the AAGPBL era, Kamenshek won the batting title twice and served as a key part of four league champion teams for Rockford from 1945 to 1950.
+She was named to the league All-Star Team seven times, a record for all players.
+She holds the league record for hits and total bases for a career.

 Early life

 A native of Norwood, Ohio, Kamenshek played outfield for a local softball league, and at the age of 17 she was spotted by a scout from the All-American Girls Professional Baseball League.
 After tryouts at Wrigley Field in Chicago, she joined the Rockford Peaches as an outfielder when the league began in 1943, but was soon playing first base.
-She and short stop Snooky Harrell formed the league's best double-play combination.
+She and shortstop Snooky Harrell formed the league's best double-play combination.

 Kamenshek played in the AAGPBL for 10 seasons, and was selected as an All-Star all seven times the league established such a team.
 In 1946 she was the league's top batter with an average of .316 (a single point ahead of Audrey Wagner), and won the distinction again in 1947 with an average of .306.
 She struck out only 81 times in 3,736 at-bat appearances.

 Considered one of the best athletes of her time, southpaw Kamenshek was recruited by a men's team from Fort Lauderdale, Florida.
 She believed the team only wanted her for publicity and turned down the offer.
 Former New York Yankee Wally Pipp said she was the most accomplished player he had ever seen among men or women.

 In the off‑seasons, Kamenshek studied physical education and health education at the University of Cincinnati.
 In 1951, back injuries reduced her playing time, and after the 1952 season she retired from the game with a career average of .292.